 Customer Success Operations Manager, in short, helps CSMs improve their KPIs by presenting accurate information in the presentable form to make high-value decisions with clarity.

-It can be safely concluded that the Account Managers and CSMs end up fulfilling the same purpose.
+Customer success managers vs account managers end up fulfilling the same purpose.
 That might lead to some overlapping of responsibilities.
-They’re distinct in their approaches and which is why they should be kept separate.
-The firm needs both, account managers and customer success managers, to maximize its business potential.
+Yet, they’re distinct in their approaches and responsibilities which is why they should be kept separate.
+A SaaS firm needs both, account managers and customer success managers, to maximize its business potential.
 The two roles entwine and complement each other to keep up the clients and the firm successful and profitable.